dimaMachina/graphql-eslint/.changeset/chilled-rivers-prove.md

 processor: graphqlPlugin.processor
 ```

-1. plugin can now be imported with default import
+1. The plugin can now be imported using a default import

 ```js
 import graphqlPlugin from '@graphql-eslint/eslint-plugin'